openshift/hypershift/docs/content/reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>PersistentVolume is the configuration for PersistentVolume etcd storage.
+<p>persistentVolume is the configuration for PersistentVolume etcd storage.
 With this implementation, a PersistentVolume will be allocated for every etcd member (either 1 or 3 depending on the HostedCluster control plane availability configuration).</p>